aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/upgrading-move-code.md

 Currently, three different upgrade policies are supported:

-- `compatible`: upgrades most be downwards compatible, specifically:
+- `compatible`: upgrades most be backwards compatible, specifically:
   - For storage, all old struct declarations must be the same in the new code.
 This ensures that the existing state of storage is correctly interpreted by the new code.
 However, new struct declarations